department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <ol class="process">
   <li class="process-step list-one"><a href="https://www.benefits.va.gov/INSURANCE/forms/29-4125.htm">Fill out a Claim for One Sum Payment (VA Form 29-4125)</a></li>
-  <li class="process-step list-two">Follow the specific instructions related to the type of VA life insurance claim you're filing</li>
+  <li class="process-step list-two">Follow the specific instructions related to the claim you're filing</li>
   <li class="process-step list-three">Send the form by fax or mail to VA Regional Office and Insurance Center
      <br>
   <br>